Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 *Category: Recent Equipment (Latest Technology)*

 **🎯 Purpose and Importance**
-This scenario tests both systems' ability to accurately value cutting-edge equipment with the latest technology and features.
-It validates handling of ultra-modern specifications and ensures the systems can adapt to evolving equipment technology without requiring retraining.
+This scenario tests the Enhanced ML Model's ability to accurately value cutting-edge equipment with the latest technology and features.
+It validates the diagnostic system's handling of ultra-modern specifications and ensures proper assessment of evolving equipment technology that creates complex processing requirements.

 **📋 Bulldozer Configuration**
 - **Year Made**: 2018